Compensation & PayMay 27, 2026 · 12 min read · By Dan Stevens

 Entitlements are the left side of your LES.
 They're everything the military owes you.
 Common entitlement line items:

-BAH (Basic Allowance for Housing) Tax-free.
-Based on your permanent duty station ZIP code, pay grade, and dependency status (with or without dependents).
+BAH (Basic Allowance for Housing) Excluded from federal taxable income.
+Based on your assigned permanent duty station location, pay grade, and dependency status (with or without dependents).
 The rate you see should match your actual duty station and dependency situation — if it doesn't, that's an error to fix immediately.
 Use the BAH Calculator to verify.

-BAS (Basic Allowance for Subsistence) Tax-free.
+BAS (Basic Allowance for Subsistence) Excluded from federal taxable income.
 A flat rate intended to offset meal costs.
-In 2026, enlisted members receive approximately $477/month; officer BAS is approximately $320/month.
-(Check current DFAS tables for the exact rate — BAS adjusts annually.)
+In 2026, enlisted members receive $476.95/month and officers receive $328.48/month.
+(BAS adjusts annually — verify current rates at DFAS.)
 Single members and those living in the barracks still receive BAS, though it may be offset by a meal deduction.

 HFP / IDP (Hostile Fire Pay / Imminent Danger Pay) Up to $225/month when you're in a qualifying area.
 Tax-exempt during combat zone months under CZTE.
 See Deployment Pay Explained for how HFP and IDP differ.

-FSA (Family Separation Allowance) $300/month when you're separated from qualifying dependents for more than 30 continuous days.
-Tax-exempt during CZTE months.
+FSA — Family Separation Allowance. $300/month when separated from qualifying dependents for more than 30 continuous days under qualifying orders.
+May appear during deployments, TDY, or shipboard separation depending on the situation.

 HDP (Hardship Duty Pay) Varies by location designation and category ($50–$150+/month).
 Not every duty location qualifies — check your orders and finance office.